uu-sml/sml-book-page/index.md

 description: An upcoming textbook
 ---

 When we developed the course [Statistical Machine Learning](http://www.it.uu.se/edu/course/homepage/sml/) for engineering students at Uppsala University, we found no appropriate textbook, so we ended up writing our own.
-It will eventually be published by Cambridge University Press.
+It will be published by [Cambridge University Press](https://www.cambridge.org/) in 2021.

 [Andreas Lindholm](http://www.it.uu.se/katalog/andsv164/),
 [Niklas Wahlström](https://www.it.uu.se/katalog/nikwa778/),